modelscope/ReMe/README.md

 ## 🌟 What is ExperienceMaker?
 ExperienceMaker is a framework that transforms how AI agents learn and improve through **experience-driven intelligence**.
 By automatically extracting, storing, and intelligently reusing experiences from agent trajectories, it enables continuous learning and progressive skill enhancement.

-### 💡 Why ExperienceMaker?
-Traditional AI agents start from scratch with every new task, wasting valuable learning opportunities.
-ExperienceMaker changes this paradigm by:
-- **🧠 Learning from History**: Automatically extract actionable insights from both successful and failed attempts
-- **🔄 Intelligent Reuse**: Apply relevant experiences to solve new, similar challenges more effectively
-- **📈 Continuous Improvement**: Build a growing knowledge base that makes agents progressively smarter

 ### ✨ Core Capabilities